Display rules: Culture

 Culture is defined as "shared behaviors, beliefs, attitudes, and values communicated from generation to generation via language or some other means."
 Unique individuals within cultures acquire differences affecting displays of emotions emphasized by one's status, role, and diverse behaviours.
 Some cultures value certain emotions more over others.
 The affect theory argues that emotions that promote important cultural ideals will become focal in their social interactions.
 For example in America, they value the emotion excitement as it represents the cultural idea of independence.
 In many Asian cultures it is inappropriate to discuss personal enthusiasms.
-They place greater value on emotions such as calmness and contentedness, representing the ideal harmonious relationships.
+Greater value is placed on emotions such as calmness and contentedness, representing the ideal harmonious relationships.
 These different cultural values affect a person's everyday behaviours, decisions and emotional display.

 People learn how to greet one another, how to interact with others, what, where, when and how to display emotions through the people they interact with and the place they grow up in.
 Everything can be traced back to one's culture.
-Gestures is an example of how one may express themselves, however these gestures represent different meanings depending on the culture.
+Gestures is an example of how one may express oneself, however these gestures represent different meanings depending on the culture.
 For example, in Canada, sticking out one's tongue is a sign of disgust or disapproval, however in Tibet it is a sign of respect when greeting someone.
 In America, holding one's middle and index fingers up makes the peace sign, while in some countries such as the UK and Australia it a sign of disrespect.

 High and low-contact cultures also vary in the amount of physical interaction and direct contact there is during one-on-one communication.
 High-contact cultures involve people practicing direct eye contact, frequent touching, physical contact, and having close proximity to others.
 Examples of countries that have a high-contact culture include Mexico, Italy, and Brazil.
 Low-contact cultures involve people who practice less direct eye contact, little touching, have indirect body orientation, and more physical distance between people.
 Examples of countries that have a low-contact culture include the United States, Canada, and Japan.

+Individualist and collectivistic cultures have different social norms for display rules.
+Personal feelings and expressionism tend to have greater importance in individualistic cultures than collectivistic ones.
+Although there is still variability within the two, further research is needed on intercultural variability.
+It is hypothesized that there would be greater ingroup differences within individualistic cultures from person to person, known as interindividual variations.